raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

     five-- cdr -->null["fa:fa-ban null"];
 </div>

-Again, it's just extracting a reference from a cons cell, it's very fast.
+By extracting references from cons cells, it achieves high performance.
 In Lisp, it's blazingly fast because it happens in hardware.
 There's no making copies of arrays, the time to `cdr` a list with five elements is the same as the time to `cdr` a list with 5,000 elements, and no temporary arrays are needed.

-In JavaScript, it's still much, much, much faster to get all the elements except the head from a linked list than from an array.
+In JavaScript, even without the low-level support, it's still much, much, much faster to get all the elements except the head from a linked list than from an array.
 Getting one reference to a structure that already exists is faster than copying a bunch of elements.

 So now we understand that in Lisp, a lot of things use linked lists, and they do that in part because it was what the hardware made possible.